 \subsection{Experimental Settings}

 \textbf{Datasets:} We conduct experiments on five widely used multi-view benchmark datasets.
 Scene-15~\cite{dai2013ensemble} comprises 4,485 images belonging to 15 classes, encompassing both indoor and outdoor environments.
 For each image, we extract GIST and PHOG features.
 MNIST-USPS~\cite{lecun1998gradient} consists of 5,000 handwritten digit images distributed across 10 digit categories.
 We utilize feature vectors from MNIST and USPS sources.
 LandUse-21~\cite{yang2010bag} contains 2,100 satellite imagery samples categorized into 21 classes.
 We employ PHOG and LBP features to represent the visual information.
 ALOI~\cite{geusebroek2005amsterdam} is a collection of 10,800 object images belonging to 100 categories.
 We adopt Color Similarity and HSV histograms.
-Finally, MNIST-4~\cite{9146384} comprises 4,000 handwritten digit images evenly distributed across 4 classes.
-We extract ISO and NPE features for analysis.
+Finally, 100leaves~\cite{zheng2021collaborative} contains 1,600 samples from 100 categories.
+We extract FSM and SD features for analysis.

-To simulate the heterogeneous observation noise prevalent in real-world scenarios, we employ a random noise injection strategy consistent with existing noise-resilient methods~\cite{dong2025rac, MVCAN}, and further extend it to model fine-grained variations in noise severity.
+To simulate heterogeneous observation noise in real-world scenarios, we follow the noise injection protocol commonly used in existing robust multi-view clustering methods~\cite{dong2025rac,MVCAN}, and further extend it to model fine-grained variations in noise severity.
 Specifically, a proportion of samples is randomly selected for contamination according to $\eta \in \{10\%, 30\%, 50\%\}$.
-These selected samples are further distributed across a range of intensity coefficients $\alpha \in \{0.2, 0.4, \dots, 1.0\}$ to simulate heterogeneous noise intensities.
-The contaminated view $\bar{x}$ is then generated by mixing the original feature $x$ with random noise $\delta$ via $\bar{x} = \alpha \cdot \delta + (1 - \alpha) \cdot x$, where $\delta$ denotes Gaussian noise.
+For each selected sample, Gaussian noise is injected with an intensity coefficient $\alpha \in \{0.2, 0.4, \dots, 1.0\}$.
+Accordingly, the contaminated view $\bar{x}$ is constructed as $\bar{x} = \alpha \cdot \delta + (1 - \alpha) \cdot x$, where $\delta$ denotes Gaussian noise.